-First-time Buyers: Home builder confidence took a slight dip last month.
+First-time buyers appear to be holding spirits in check – Home builder confidence took a slight dip last month.
 The Wells Fargo/NAHB Sentiment Index posted at 61 for December.
-That’s still not bad; anything over 50 means the outlook is positive but what about the first-time buyers.
+That’s still not bad; anything over 50 means the outlook is positive but what about the first-time buyers?

 First-time Buyers: Easing into 2016

 First-time buyers appear to be holding their spirits in check.
 This is especially concerning because the Fed’s recent rate hike will impact the down payments first-time buyers will be able to put down.

 The traffic component of the home builder index continues to drop, posting at a sub-50 reading of 46 for December.
 This component reflects the lack of first-time buyers in the new-home market.